Y-Tarek/Blog/README.md

 ## Installtion
    If you have docker installed you can run the docker image provided inside the application by just running:

-             Add .env file contains these variable
+             Add .env file contains these variables
               - SQL_ENGINE=django.db.backends.postgresql (changeable)
               - SQL_DATABASE=blog (changeable)
               - SQL_HOST=db (This is database service in docker-compose file)
               - SQL_USER=postgres (changeable)
               - SQL_PASSWORD=postgres (changeable)
              docker-compose up --build
-             Then go to (http://0.0.0.0:8000/admin) for admin dashboard and (http://0.0.0.0:8000/api) if the base URL. username and password for admin dashboard found in entrypoint.sh file.
+             Then go to (http://0.0.0.0:8000/admin) for admin dashboard and (http://0.0.0.0:8000/api) is the base URL. username and password for admin dashboard found in entrypoint.sh file.

   Or you can run it manually by:

-         1- Add .env file contains these variable
+         1- Add .env file contains these variables
               - SQL_ENGINE=django.db.backends.postgresql (changeable)
               - SQL_DATABASE=blog (changeable)
               - SQL_HOST=localhost (changeable)